20i

 In order to turn a regular website into a conversion-focused lead generation machine, you need to establish trust & build credibility.

-This can be done with the use of genuine trust markers.
+This can be done with the use of genuine trust markers

 So, what are trust markers exactly?
 Here are some common types you’ll likely have seen before: